AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 - **Send a personalized, AI-generated welcome message** when a new user connects.
 - **Provide information about Hologram, Verana, and more** via natural conversation.
 - **Support authentication-aware features and localizable menus** (“Authenticate” or “Logout” as appropriate, with menu titles personalized per user status).
+The menu is only shown when an auth credential is configured.
 - **Seamlessly integrate with multiple LLMs** (OpenAI, Ollama, Anthropic) with model/content generation configurable by environment variables.
 - **Retrieve contextual knowledge** from local files using RAG (Retrieval Augmented Generation) with Pinecone + LangChain integration.
 - **Support session memory** (in-memory or Redis-based), so the agent can remember the context of each user’s conversation.